-HEATING POTENTIAL IN THE UNIFORM FIELD REGION AS A FUNCTION OF THE BOX HEIGHT RELATIVE TO THE HEIGHT OF THE ELECTRODE AND FOR RELATIVE GUARD LENGTHS.
+HEATING POTENTIAL (E2) NORMALIZED TO THE HEATING POTENTIAL IN THE UNIFORM FIELD REGION AS A FUNCTION OF THE BOX HEIGHT RELATIVE TO THE HEIGHT OF THE ELECTRODE AND FOR RELATIVE GUARD LENGTHS.

-Dimension to Electrode Normalized Heating Potential, (E 2)
+Dimensions Relative to Electrode Height, h Normalized Heating Potential, (E 2)

 Box Height Guard Length Top of Box Bottom of Box Top of Box During Entry

 0.5 0.5 0.92 0.96 1.0

 0.5 0.25 0.92 0.88 1.0

 0.67 0.5 1.25 0.96 1.21

 0.67 0.25 1.10 0.88 1.21

 0.75 0.5 1.44 0.96 1.8

 0.75 0.25 1.2 0.88 1.8

-In the present embodiment, in particular for the type of reactor shown in FIG. 3, an 18 megahertz radio frequency current generates an 18 megahertz radio frequency electric field within the radio frequency chamber 34 to heat the medical waste 16 within the hospital waste containers.
+In the present embodiment, in particular for the type of reactor shown in FIG. 3, a 12 megahertz radio-frequency current generates a 12 megahertz radio-frequency electric field within the radio-frequency chamber 34 to heat the medical waste 16 within the hospital waste containers.
 It may be appreciated that the hospital or medical waste may comprise a wide variety of waste having many different dielectric constants.
 For instance, the sharps will include metals in which collected displacement currents will be induced by the time-varying electric field.
 Very moist materials will also be included, as well as quite dry materials such as gloves and the like.
-In particular, the moist materials couple well with the radio frequency field due to the fact that the dipole moments of the water molecules cause the water molecules to have a torque exerted thereon by the electric field when it is unaligned with the dipole moments.
+In particular, the moist materials couple well with the radio-frequency field due to the fact that the dipole moments of the water molecules cause the water molecules to have a torque exerted thereon by the electric field when it is unaligned with the dipole moments.
 This causes the molecules to be moved, in particular rotated by the field.
 The water molecules then transfer disordered kinetic energy to the materials upon which they are in contact, causing them to be heated.

-When the medical waste 16 is first placed in the radio frequency chamber 34, the wet portions of the medical waste 16 are rapidly heated by the radio frequency energy, causing water vapor to be evolved therefrom.
-The water vapor is dispersed by convection and diffusion throughout the bags of hospital waste and condenses on the dry waste therein, due to the fact that the dry waste has been relatively unheated until it comes in contact with water.
+When the medical waste 16 is first placed in the radiofrequency chamber 34, the wet portions of the medical waste 16 are rapidly heated by the radio-frequency energy, causing 5 water vapor to be evolved therefrom.
+The water vapor is dispersed by convection and diffusion throughout the bags of hospital waste and condenses on the dry waste therein. due to the fact that the dry waste has been relatively unheated until it comes in contact with water.
 The condensation of the water vapor on the cooler material transfers heat thereto by giving up heat of vaporization.
-More importantly, however, the condensed vapor wets the formerly dry material whereby the water is volumetrically heated by the time-varying electric field, transferring thermal energy to the previously dry waste and causing the waste within the bag to be substantially uniformly volumetrically heated.
-Since the frequency of the time-varying electric field is selected to be 18 megahertz, or, in the alternative 64 megahertz, the electric field penetrates well into typical waste bags, and the entire volume of medical waste within the bags is substantially uniformly heated once the water is dispersed, allowing the waste to be rapidly heated.
-Once a minimum temperature of about 90° C. is reached, virtually all pathogenic organisms are all destroyed by the heat, and the waste is sterilized.
+More importantly, however, the condensed vapor wets the formerly dry material whereby the water is volumetrically heated by the time-varying electric field, thereby generating thermal energy in the previously dry waste and causing the waste within the container to be substantially uniformly volumetrically heated.
+Since the frequency of the time-varying electric field is selected to be 12 megahertz, or, in the alternative 64 megahertz, the electric field penetrates well into typical waste bags, and the entire volume of medical waste within the bags is substantially uniformly heated once the water is dispersed, allowing the waste to be rapidly heated.
+Once a minimum temperature of about 90° C. is reached, virtually all pathogenic organisms are all destroyed by the heat, and the waste is disinfected.